 The DSM-5 uses the term “specific learning disorder” to identify various types of learning disabilities.
 The determination of a learning disability / specific learning disorder must be based on an assessment and diagnosis by a professional.

 Learning disabilities range in severity (mild, moderate, or severe) and may result in difficulties in one or more of the following areas:

-- written language (e.g. spelling and written expression)
+- Written language (e.g. spelling and written expression); and

-In consultation with parents, the school learning team may decide to explore more supported programming options.
-Schools may move forward with an application for consideration of placement in a Specialized Class or Unique Setting.
-Consideration for placement in a Specialized Class or Unique Setting is a collaborative process and requires careful consideration.
+In consultation with parents, the school learning team may explore additional supported programming options and make application for consideration of placement in a Specialized Class or Unique Setting.
+Consideration for placement in a Specialized Class or Unique Setting is a collaborative process among parents, teachers, strategists, specialists, and others.